-Heart Rate: Allows you to customize the wrist heart rate monitor settings (Wrist Heart Rate Monitor Settings, page 64).

-Pulse Ox Mode: Allows you to select a pulse oximeter mode (Setting the Pulse Oximeter Mode, page 65).

-Move Alert: Enables or disables the Move Alert feature (Using the Move Alert, page 83).

-Goal Alerts: Allows you to turn on and off goal alerts, or turn them off only during activities.
-Goal alerts appear for your daily steps goal, daily floors climbed goal, and weekly intensity minutes goal.

-Move IQ: Allows you to turn on and off Garmin Move IQ[TM] events.
-When your movements match familiar exercise patterns, the Garmin Move IQ feature automatically detects the event and displays it in your timeline.
-The Garmin Move IQ events show activity type and duration, but they do not appear in your activities list or newsfeed.
+- Heart Rate: Allows you to customize the wrist heart rate monitor settings (Wrist Heart Rate Monitor Settings, page 53). - Pulse Ox Mode: Allows you to select a pulse oximeter mode (Setting the Pulse Oximeter Mode, page 55). - Daily Summary: Enables the Body Battery daily summary that appears a few hours before the start of your sleep window.
+The daily summary provides insight on how your daily stress and activity history impacted your Body Battery level (Body Battery, page 39). - Stress Alerts: Notifies you when periods of stress have drained your Body Battery level. - Rest Alerts: Notifies you after you have a restful period and its impact on your Body Battery level. - Move Alert: Enables or disables the Move Alert feature (Using the Move Alert, page 77). - Goal Alerts: Allows you to turn on and off goal alerts, or turn them off only during activities.
+Goal alerts appear for your daily steps goal, daily floors climbed goal, and weekly intensity minutes goal. - Move IQ: Allows you to turn on and off Move IQ® events.
+When your movements match familiar exercise patterns, the Move IQ feature automatically detects the event and displays it in your timeline.
+The Move IQ events show activity type and duration, but they do not appear in your activities list or newsfeed.
 For more detail and accuracy, you can record a timed activity on your device.